California predicts $54.3 billion budget deficit due to coronavirus

-SACRAMENTO, Calif.
-(Reuters) - California will face a budget deficit of $54.3 billion due to a huge drop in revenue combined with increased expenses linked to the coronavirus pandemic, according to a projection released Thursday by financial advisers to Governor Gavin Newsom.
+SACRAMENTO, Calif., May 7 (Reuters) - California will face a budget deficit of $54.3 billion due to a huge drop in revenue combined with increased expenses linked to the coronavirus pandemic, according to a projection released Thursday by financial advisers to Governor Gavin Newsom.

 The new projections, which cover the period up to end-June 2021, come as Newsom, a Democrat, is preparing to revise his proposed budget for the most populous U.S. state to reflect vastly different circumstances than when it was first proposed in January and California was flush with money.